 The Process of Tooth Extraction

 Tooth extraction is typically a very fast process—we will use anesthesia such as nitrous oxide (laughing gas) or oral sedation to ensure you’re comfortable.
 The most critical part of the process is recovery.
 We need to ensure we control the bleeding and encourage a proper healing process immediately following the tooth extraction.
 This involves having you bite down on a gauze pad for 30 to 45 minutes to form a blood clot—you must be extremely careful not to disturb the blood clot for the next 24 hours.
-To manage to swell, we recommend an ice pack on the outer check, and once the swelling has gone down, a warm compress to the same area for comfort.
+To manage the swelling, we recommend an ice pack on the outer cheek, and once the swelling has gone down, a warm compress to the same area for comfort.
 Gentle rinses with warm salt water also help keep the extraction area clean.

 How painful is it to have a tooth extraction?

 Because anesthesia is used during all tooth extraction procedures, you shouldn’t feel any pain during surgery.
 Once surgery is over and the anesthesia starts to wear off, you’ll feel some pain but can take over-the-counter pain medication to manage this.
 For more extensive tooth extractions, your dentist will prescribe stronger pain relievers.

 On average, pain from a tooth extraction should decrease after three days.
 If it doesn’t, contact your dentist so they can check the extraction site to make sure it’s healing properly and there’s no sign of infection.

 When do tooth extractions heal?

 Most simple tooth extractions should heal within 7 to 10 days.
 Surgical tooth extractions and wisdom tooth removals can take several weeks to heal.

 What are good soft foods to eat after tooth extractions/oral surgery?